Man of Sorrows

 Maybe you are at a time in your life when hurt is writ large upon your thoughts.
 Jesus is not unacquainted with your pain.
 In fact, he draws near particularly with a hand of love.
 Your wound may still bleed for a while to remind you of your weakness.
 But he can help carry the pain to carry you in strength.
 This could indeed be holy ground for you.
 It most certainly was for him.

-Ravi Zacharias is founder and president of Ravi Zacharias International Ministries.
+Ravi Zacharias is founder and chairman of the board of Ravi Zacharias International Ministries.